PlutoniumProphet/LMPTHW/README.md

 # LMPTHW
-Code for Learn More Python The Hard Way (by Zed Shaw)
+My code for Learn More Python The Hard Way (by Zed A. Shaw) hacks and learning exercises.